What is Burning Man?

 Burning Man Project relies heavily on Black Rock City ticket sales to offset its annual costs.
 In 2022, entry fees ranged from $225 to $2,500, with the cheapest tickets reserved for low-income burners.
 Participants must buy tickets for the entire event in advance.
 Although participants are not required to stay the full week, they must still pay for it.
 They must also purchase a $140 pass for each vehicle they drive into the city, regardless of the type.

 Due to the harsh desert conditions, Burning Man Project provides prospective residents with a comprehensive survival guide that emphasizes the importance of self-reliance and preparedness.
 There is also a strong emphasis on civic responsibility and communal effort.

 Volunteers and a limited number of paid employees contribute to the creation of the physical community, including a telecommunications infrastructure, fire management, emergency care centers, waste control and the immense cleanup efforts that follow.
 Total cleanup, a requirement of the U.S. Bureau of Land Management, typically takes about two weeks, unless weather delays the efforts.

-Burning Man has grown with the Internet as a populist movement and is sometimes seen as a concrete version of the free wheeling, "anything goes" spirit of the early Internet.
-The festival has inspired many of the Web's founding technologists with its ability to generate personal connections that transcend traditional divisions of age, income, geography and class.
-Past "burners," as participants are known, include Amazon.com founder Jeff Bezos, Google co-founders Larry Page and Sergey Brin, Brian Behlendorf, the primary developer of the Apache Web server and Brewster Kahle, founder of the Internet Archive.
+Burning Man has grown with the internet as a populist movement and is sometimes seen as a concrete version of the free-wheeling, "anything goes" spirit of the early internet.
+The festival has inspired many of the web's founding technologists with its ability to generate personal connections that transcend traditional divisions of age, income, geography and class.
+Past burners include Amazon founder Jeff Bezos; Google co-founders Larry Page and Sergey Brin; Brian Behlendorf, the primary developer of the Apache web server; and Brewster Kahle, founder of the Internet Archive.